Everduin94/better-commits/readme.md

 - Works globally or in your repository
 - Attempts to infer ticket/issue and type from branch
 - Pretty prints preview in color
+- Support for git emojis per type
+- Consistent branch naming CLI via `better-branch`
 - Validates config at runtime
-- Support for git emojis
-- Consistent branch naming conventions

 ## 📦 Installation